frenzywall/HelloWorld.deb/Readme.md

 # Hello World Package Installer

 Welcome to the Hello World Package Installer!
-This script helps you install the Hello World package with verification.
+This script helps you install the Hello World package with verification!

 ## Dependencies